 Figure 1: Ex vivo cell culture model for mesoderm patterning and oscillations. (a), (b) Primary mesoderm cells retain undifferentiated PSM identity in the centre of the culture, before initiating a differentiation program in the periphery. (c) Snapshot of time-series using fluorescent lunatic fringe reporter mouse line (LuVeLu), overlaid with time-projection of activity patterns (in green) seen during the time-lapse recordings (see Video 2). (d) Raw photon counts (measured in quadrant shown in (c) demonstrating robust oscillatory activity for extended recording times). (e) Time-space kymograph along dashed arrow in (c).
 From this quantification, critical oscillation parameters, wave speed and phase distributions can be calculated.

 We recently developed an ex vivo assay that, in combination with real-time imaging reporters, has become instrumental for our approach: the assay recapitulates mesoderm patterning, including segment formation and spatio-temporally controlled oscillatory signalling activities, within the simplified context of a monolayer of primary mesoderm cells put in culture (see figure & video 2).

 One fundamental property of vertebrate segment formation is its ability to maintain proportions even when overall embryo size is experimentally altered, a process termed scaling.
 Intriguingly, scaling behaviour can be observed in the ex vivo assay system as well.
-This enabled us to identify a novel scaling mechanism employing phase-shifted oscillatory activity (Lauschke et al., 2013).
+This enabled us to identify a novel scaling mechanism employing phase-shifted oscillatory activity (Lauschke et al., Nature 2013).
 One major interest is how temporal devices, or oscillators, mechanistically encode spatial information for patterning, particularly at an integrated, higher-order level, so as to reveal emergent properties, incorporating mathematical modelling into our approach.